catspeed-cc/ProtonVPN-server-load/README.md

 Currently the script is only able to get Tier 2 servers because those are the only servers the API is listing.
 I am trying to figure out how to get Tier 0 (free) and Tier 1 (basic) servers.

+I am going to try either outputting ovpn config files, or a servers.json for use with gluetun.
+Pprobably the latter, because generating configs would be lots more work.
+I only need this to generate config for gluetun so a servers.json for gluetun might be all that I do.
+If you wish to see it generate also config files, please let me know by creating an issue ticket https://gitea.catspeed.cc/catspeed-cc/ProtonVPN-server-load/issues

 It will sort the list from highest to lowest load, so the lowest load shows at the bottom.

 **Note:** Currently num_results is not implemented.
-It will take minimal work to get it working.<br />
+It will take minimal work to get it working.
-**Note:** I am going to try either outputting ovpn config files, or a servers.json for use with gluetun (probably the latter, because generating configs would be lots more work)

 This documentation will be updated when work is complete.